 The Board of Directors believes no single leadership model is appropriate for all companies at all times.
 The Board of Directors recognizes that, depending on the circumstances, other leadership models, such as a separate, independent chairman of the board, may be appropriate.
+The Board of Directors has not designated any of the Company's directors as a lead independent director.
 Based upon the Company's future needs and resources, the Board of Directors may determine to modify the existing leadership structure in the future.

 The Board of Directors is involved in assessing and managing risks that could affect the Company.
 One of the roles of the Board of Directors is to periodically assess the processes utilized by management with respect to risk assessment and risk management, including identification by management of the principal risks of the Company's business, and the implementation by management of appropriate systems to deal with such risks.
-The Board of Directors fulfills these responsibilities either directly, through delegation to committees of the Board of Directors, or, as appropriate, through delegation to individual directors
+The Board of Directors fulfills these responsibilities either directly, through delegation to committees of the Board of Directors, or, as appropriate, through delegation to individual directors.